Updated on March 4th, 2025

-Most students rely on some form of financial aid to handle the cost of their education.
+Most students face financial challenges when attending school and rely on some form of financial aid to handle the cost of their education.
 While many assume that student loans are unavoidable, our list of colleges and scholarships by state can help students find alternatives.
+Loans, grants, and scholarships originate from a variety of sources, including government entities and private corporations.
 Many states have scholarship and grant programs available, making it easier for students to graduate debt-free.

 If your student wants to make college more affordable, scholarships can make nearly any school affordable.
 If you and your student want to learn about how to find scholarships by state or other awards, sign up for our free college scholarship webinar!
 Take a quick trip over to http://thescholarshipsystem.com/freewebinar to reserve a spot today.